In some cases you may be unable to change a security header from within Really Simple SSL because the settings is disabled.

 Locations for security headers

-There are basically three locations where security headers for your WordPress website can be set:
+There are basically three locations where security headers for your WordPress website can be set and the last header set is the header that will be active.
+The order in which headers are set is:

 - Server configuration files (.htaccess, httpd.conf, nginx.conf)